Six digital platform and data service SMEs join Energy Launchpad

 Services such as asset health assessments monitors the impact of weather and corrosion enabling the optimisation of an assets through life costs.

-Rob Sunderland, Managing Director, said: “I’m really pleased that Digital Engineering has been selected for the Innovator Support Programme.
+Rob Sunderland, Managing Director, said: “I’m really pleased that Digital Engineering has been selected for the Energy Launchpad.
 Over the last few years Digital Engineering has helped create some amazing innovations with companies like National Grid and SP Energy Networks.
 With the Catapult’s support we should be able to deliver these solutions to power transmission companies around the world.
 That’s a really exciting prospect and I can’t wait to get started.”

 Energeo’s mission is to accelerate the low carbon transition by harnessing the power of geospatial big data, such as satellite imagery, to help businesses and individuals quickly identify the most ideal locations to deploy low carbon technologies.